 I’m not very technical.
 In my home, I still have a much-loved stereo and collection of CDs.
 At work, I have one of the original iPods loaded with my CD collection.
-Every day at work and home I use my memory and thinking skills to operate my stereo and iPod to play my favorite tunes.
+Every day at work and at home I use my memory and thinking skills to operate my stereo and iPod to play my favorite tunes.
 If you are with your loved one daily, you can use your skills to keep music in his or her life as well.
 But without help, people with dementia become cut off from music.

 With clients in the earlier stages, we have created CDs with a collection of their favorite pieces and they have been able, for a time, to put that one CD in a player by themselves.
-This ability soon goes, however.
-We also tune their televisions to their favorite music stations.
-Most cable services include music genre stations so you can select the one(s) your loved one enjoys.
+We also tune their televisions to their favorite music stations: most cable services include music stations so that you can select the ones your loved one enjoys.

-Graduate to an iPod shuffle.
-The next step is to follow Dan Cohen’s lead and turn to iTunes (see his work at musicandmemory.org) and iPod shuffles.
-The iPod shuffle randomly plays whatever is loaded on it, with only an on/off button, so someone with dementia can operate it successfully.
+Follow Dan Cohen’s lead and turn to iTunes (see his work at musicandmemory.org) and iPod shuffles, or another type of MP3 player.
+Choose one that will shuffle (randomly play whatever is loaded on it) and has only an on/off button, so that your loved one can operate it successfully.
 Buy two.
-Load one with the music your loved one finds entertaining and the other with a selection of music that s/he finds calming and comforting.
+Load one with the music your loved one finds entertaining and the other with a selection of music that he or she finds calming and comforting.

-I invested in a Roku device.
+There is a world of music accessible with a smart TV or streaming device.
+I invested in a Roku device (which cost me less than $50).
 The two channels I get the most enjoyment from are Pandora, a free music streaming app, and YouTube, which can provide hours of long-running audio/video selections of music or nature.
 With Pandora, you create individual music channels and then train Pandora to play the music you like by clicking like or dislike with the remote.
 You can quickly and easily set up Pandora to provide an array of channels with music that meet your loved one’s every need.